 Pisiform bone, pisohamate ligament and flexor retinaculum

-Ulnar side of base of proximal phalanx of little finger and extensor expansion
+The ulnar side of base of proximal phalanx of the little finger and extensor expansion

 Abducts little finger at metacarpophalangeal joint